Saranyajayakumaran/Generel-knowledge-quiz/README.md

 Join us for a fun and educational adventure!
 Our quiz game is designed to challenge your knowledge across various topics, making learning enjoyable and accessible for all ages.
 Expand your understanding while having a great time!

-The website is responsive on all screens
+The website is responsive on all screens [General knowledgeQuiz](https://github.com/Saranyajayakumaran/Generel-knowledge-quiz/deployments)

 ![Game responsive screen](https://github.com/Saranyajayakumaran/Generel-knowledge-quiz/blob/main/assets/images/RESPONSIVE.png)